MarcusZeal/mystara-isle-canon/content/05 - Campaign Logs/Session 3.md

 > For I cleanse and destroy, down to the core.
 > What am I?

+Upon hearing the first Riddle, Pos guesses "Forge", which has no effect.

+Sylvain says "you really lit a fire under that turtle back there..."

 **Answer**: Fire

 > **Ghosts' Dialogue**: "You have shown wisdom and understanding.
 The answer is fire, the essence of Ignis, the God of Fire.
 Ignis, the Eternal Flame, who breathes life into the forge and brings warmth to our world."

+Sylvain said "you guys sure are smart!
+Figured that out right fast!"

 ##### Riddle 2: